 Are you selling a dream job?

 In B2B marketing, research has identified that emotion plays a role in the buying decision process.
-Similarly when we’re looking for our first post, or a new role, we need to make an emotional as well as logical connection with the brand.
+Similarly, when we’re looking for our first post or a new role, we need to make an emotional as well as logical connection with the brand.
 Facts about an employer are not enough.
 As Dorothy Mead, chief acquisition officer at Blur Group says,

 “There’s probably a lot more emotion in our working day than we’d care to admit.
 Marketers should acknowledge that.
 Humans have personal goals and objectives as well as business ones.”
 (B2B Marketing)

-With their #dreamjobs campaign, Salesforce take a fun look at the testimonial video asking their employers to enter a confessional booth to share why Salesforce is their dream job.
+With their #dreamjobs campaign, Salesforce takes a fun look at the testimonial video asking their employers to enter a confessional booth to share why Salesforce is their dream job.
 The set up allows the emotional (lifetime supply of animal crackers) and the logical (development opportunities) reasons for enjoying work to be presented.
 Their careers page gives further facts about working for Salesforce and CSR information presented in an engaging way through videos and infographics.